mattbrictson/rails-starter/README.md

 * Ruby 2.1.3, preferably managed using [rbenv][]
 * Qt (in order to build the [capybara-webkit][] gem)

-For a complete Ruby development environment, please follow our blog post: [Rails OS X Developer Guide – Installing an rbenv-based Rails stack on Mavericks and Mountain Lion][osx-rails].
+For a complete Ruby development environment, please follow our my post: [Rails OS X Setup Guide][osx-rails].

 ## Getting started